dpla-attic/Metadata-Analysis-Workshop/Bash.md

 In everyday usage we are more used to units of measurement like kilobytes, megabytes, and gigabytes.
 Luckily, there's another flag -h that when used with the -l option, use unit suffixes: Byte, Kilobyte, Megabyte, Gigabyte, Terabyte and Petabyte in order to reduce the number of digits to three or less using base 2 for sizes.

 Now `ls -h` won't work on its own.
 When we want to combine two flags, we can just run them together.
-So, by typing `ls -lh` and hitting enter we receive an output in a human-readable format (note: the order here doesn't matter).
+So, by typing `ls -lh` and hitting enter we receive an output in a human-readable format (note: the order of the flags here doesn't matter).

 ```bash
 $ ls -lh